 Dr Sara Ryan, Connor’s mum, gave me permission to share her thoughts on developing the role of a family liaison officer to make these investigations less traumatic and to make families central to the investigation process.

 I also wanted to highlight the serious health inequalities that exist for people with learning disabilities.
 Failure to understand and adapt to the needs of people with learning disabilities and autism can so easily be a major factor in them dying much too soon.
-It is still shocks me to realise that people with learning disabilities lead much shorter lives than people without learning disabilities.
+It still shocks me to realise that people with learning disabilities lead much shorter lives than people without learning disabilities.
 The Confidential Enquiry into The Deaths of People with Learning Disabilities states:

 “Thus men with learning disabilities died, on average, 13 years sooner than men in the general population, and women with learning disabilities died 20 years sooner than women in the general population.
 Overall, 22% were under the age of 50 when they died.”